ANSSI-FR/libecc/README.md

 for 8-bit MCUs to 64-bit CPUs.
 If the toolchain does not have a [`stdint.h`](http://pubs.opengroup.org/onlinepubs/009695399/basedefs/stdint.h.html) header, it is still possible to compile libecc by exporting LIBECC_NOSTDLIB=1: in this case, the code will try to guess and fit to native C types or throw an error so that the user can adapt [src/words/types.h](src/words/types.h) to its specific case.
 * The library core is platform independent.
-However, when the platform is not recognized (i.e. everything aside UNIX/Windows/Mac OS), an error is thrown at compilation time asking the user to provide implementations for **external dependencies** in [src/external&lowbar;deps/](src/external_deps), namely:
+However, when the platform is not recognized (i.e. everything aside UNIX/Windows/Mac OS) and when not compiled with `WITH_BLANK_EXTERNAL_DEPENDENCIES` specified, an error is thrown at compilation time asking the user to provide implementations for **external dependencies** in [src/external&lowbar;deps/](src/external_deps), namely:
   * The printing helper in [src/external&lowbar;deps/print.c](src/external_deps/print.c).
 This helper serves output debugging purposes.